 There were problems installing some updates, but we’ll try again later.
 If you keep seeing this and want to search the web or contact support for information, this may help Security Update for Internet Explorer Flash Player for Windows 10 for x64/x32 based Systems (KB3087040) – Error 0x80004005.

-Error code 0x80004005 caused due to failure in updating Windows can be solved by the following three methods.
+Error code 0XC1900200 or 0x80004005 caused due to failure in updating Windows can be solved by the following three methods.

 3A.
 Run the Windows Update Troubleshooter